Model Engineering Excellence in India

 Ahmed Wins Award of Excellence for His Model of the Historic 1886 Benz Motorwagen

 On January 29, 2011, Mr. Ahmed was presented an award from the Central India Vintage Automobile Association for the construction of a beautifully executed model of the first vehicle to be powered by an internal combustion engine.
 This special award was given in honor of World Automotive Day.
 The model is especially significant because Iqbal was able to duplicate the function of the engine, doing all the castings, machining, and assembly himself.

 This model represented yet another massive challenge for Iqbal to overcome, because his machine shop was limited to a small Sherline tabletop milling machine.
 He did all of the machine work on that alone, and even made a special fixture so that he could do jobs that would normally be done on a lathe.
 More photos of the construction of this extraordinary vehicle can be viewed in the link at the bottom of this page.

-Watch a video of the engine in action at the 2012 NAMES Expo.
+Watch a video below of Mr. Ahmed’s engine in action at the 2012 NAMES Expo.